Stein Latent Optimization for Generative Adversarial Networks: Background

 \subsection{Generative Adversarial Networks}

-\paragraph{Unsupervised conditional generation} Several studies including InfoGAN \cite{infogan}, ClusterGAN \cite{clustergan}, and CD-GAN \cite{cdgan} have been proposed to perform conditional generation in a completely unsupervised manner.
-They primarily have two drawbacks: (1) Most of them embed the attributes in discrete variables, which induces discontinuity between the embedded attributes.
-(2) They assume uniform distributions on the attributes, thus fail to learn the imbalance in attributes when the imbalance ratio is not provided.
-NEMGAN \cite{nemgan} claims that it considers the imbalance problem of attributes.
-However, it assumes that the imbalance ratio is given, which is unrealistic in real-world scenarios.
-Whereas, our work addresses aforementioned limitations by combining GANs with the gradient estimation of the Gaussian mixture prior via Stein's lemma and representation learning on the latent space.
+\paragraph{Unsupervised conditional generation} Several models including InfoGAN \citep{infogan}, ClusterGAN \citep{clustergan}, Self-conditioned GAN \citep{scgan}, CD-GAN \citep{cdgan}, and PGMGAN \citep{pgmgan} have been proposed to perform conditional generation in a completely unsupervised manner.
+However, these models primarily have two drawbacks: (1) Most of these methods embed the attributes in discrete variables, which induces discontinuity among the embedded attributes.
+(2) Most of them assume uniform distributions of the attributes, and thus fail to learn the imbalance in attributes when the imbalance ratio is not provided.
+In Appendix \ref{sec:related_apndx}, we discuss the above models in detail.
+By contrast, our work addresses the aforementioned limitations by combining GANs with the gradient estimation of the Gaussian mixture prior via Stein's lemma and representation learning on the latent space.

-\paragraph{GANs with Gaussian mixture prior} DeLiGAN \cite{deligan} is analogous to the proposed method as it assumes a Gaussian mixture prior and learns the mean vectors and covariance matrices via the reparameterization trick.
-Although the data generated from each component shows a pattern clustered to some extent, DeLiGAN assumes uniform mixture weights and has no updates for the weights.
-This makes DeLiGAN fail to cluster the imbalanced attributes in its latent space.
-In addition, it uses the explicit reparameterization trick, which inevitably suffers from a high variance in the estimated gradients.
-We further discuss this in Section \ref{sec:gradient}.
+\paragraph{GANs with Gaussian mixture prior} DeLiGAN \citep{deligan} is analogous to the proposed method, as it assumes a Gaussian mixture prior and learns the mean vectors and covariance matrices via the reparameterization trick.
+However, DeLiGAN assumes uniform mixing coefficients without updating them.
+As a result, it fails to perform unsupervised conditional generation on datasets with imbalanced attributes.
+In addition, it uses the explicit reparameterization trick, which inevitably suffers from high variance in the estimated gradients.
+This will be discussed further in Section \ref{sec:gradient}.